 h) We reserve the right to move a student to a different DS course or centre should we consider it to be in the best interest of the student.

 j) Promotional material – we take photographs and videos during our courses for promotional purposes.
-Please advise us at time of booking if you do not wish the student to appear in any promotional material.
+Please advise us if you do not wish the student to appear in any promotional material by emailing [email protected]

 k) If you have booked via an Agent, their Terms of Contract may apply to you, but we reserve the right to apply our own Terms.